hashicorp/terraform-plugin-framework/docs/design/factories.md

 validation, or CRUD implementations while the server is running is a good idea, and we should consider that scenario out of scope for this design.

-Anonymous and named function types, factory types, and separating types and values may give the impression that this is possible or supported, by changing what is returned by the function based on some runtime considerations.
+Anonymous and named function types, factory types, and separating resource types and instances may give the impression that this is possible or supported, by changing what is returned by the function based on some runtime considerations.

 Reflection and manual copying do not give the impression that this is possible or supported, as the creation of new values is abstracted from the provider